Origin of the Way of St James. Camino de Santiago – Way of St James.

 The daily needs of pilgrims on their way to, and from, Compostela were met by a series of hospitals and hospices.
 These had royal protection and were a lucrative source of revenue.
 A new genre of ecclesiastical architecture, Romanesque, with its massive archways, was designed to cope with huge devout crowds.
 There was also the now- familiar paraphernalia of tourism, such as the selling of badges and souvenirs.
 Since the Christian symbol for James, the Greater was the scallop shell, many pilgrims would wear this as a sign to anyone on the road that they were a pilgrim.
 This gave them privileges to sleep in churches and ask for free meals but also warded off thieves who did not dare attack devoted pilgrims.

-The shrine began attracting pilgrims, who steadily increased in number until by the eleventh and twelfth centuries, a half-million pilgrims a year were making their way to Santiago.
+The shrine began attracting pilgrims, who steadily increased in number until, by the eleventh and twelfth centuries, an half-million pilgrims a year were making their way to Santiago.

 The fame of the tomb of St James, protector of Christendom against the menace of Islam, quickly spread across western Europe and it became a place of pilgrimage, comparable with Jerusalem and Rome.

 Santiago became the attractive goal of a pilgrimage that would, over the centuries, lead pilgrims from all walks of life and via the most diverse itineraries, to the tomb of the only apostle of Jesus, along with Saint Peter in Rome, who is buried on European soil.